 Taboola's server-side integration has several advantages over pixel integrations, including more accurate results, faster website page speed, and better data control.
 This blog post will talk about how you can use the server Google Tag Manager to set up Taboola s2s integration.Feb 18, 2022

-In this blog post, I want to discuss how to set up Awin server-to-server tracking using server GTM and why server-to-server communication is necessary.
+Here you can find how to set up Awin, a global leader in affiliate marketing, server-to-server tracking using server GTM and why server-to-server communication is necessary.